pinax/pinax-blog/docs/index.md

 Originally named `biblion`, the eldarion.com blog app intended to be suitable for site-level company and project blogs, is now known as `pinax-blog`.

+!!! note "Pinax Ecosystem"
+    This app was developed as part of the Pinax ecosystem but is just a Django app and can be used independently of other Pinax apps.

+    To learn more about Pinax, see <http://pinaxproject.com/>

 ## Quickstart

 Install the development version: